cppandpython/winlocker/README.md

 ## 🚀 Features

-- ✅ Locks and encrypts
+- ✅ Lock and encrypt
 - 📦 Can be compiled into .exe